Graduate Student Teaching Training and Guidelines

 Graduate students on Graduate School funding are discouraged from accepting teaching appointments at Columbia–affiliated institutions such as Barnard, Jewish Theological Seminary, Union Theological Seminary, and Teachers College.
 Under no circumstances will employment totaling over twenty hours be approved.
 Students found in violation of this maximum number of hours will be asked to terminate their employment or may forfeit their GSAS funding.
 International students should be especially aware that stringent limits on employment apply to them, and should consult the International Students and Scholars Office.

 Departments must train and supervise graduate students who teach in the department.
 This training may be set up as a course that precedes or accompanies the teaching.
 When it exists, such a course should be listed on the student’s transcript.
-Training may, of course, take other formats such as workshops, practicums, discussion sessions, etc. Teaching Fellows should be given clear instructions about their teaching responsibilities and about their training expectations and requirements.
+Training may, of course, take other formats such as workshops, practicums, discussion sessions, etc. Teaching Assistants should be given clear instructions about their teaching responsibilities and about their training expectations and requirements.

 Before the Appointment/Duties Begin